Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/The Mathematical Bridge.md

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

-**Mitigation**: Demonstrator to visually inspect poles at the start.
-In case of injury call first aider.
+**Mitigation**: Demonstrator to visually inspect poles at the start and sand down poles if needed.
+If there are splinters from the wood, the experiment must be shut until the poles can be sanded down.

+Call a first aider in the event of injury.

 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6